 The Committee should meet regularly (either physically or electronically).
 Notice of committee meetings must be given to all members of the committee.
-The chair is expected to approve the minutes and an electronic copy of the minutes must be sent to the Community Team groups@bcs.uk provide further information on how best to conduct committee meetings.
+The chair is expected to approve the minutes and an electronic copy of the minutes must be sent to the Member Groups Team mailto:groups@hq.bcs.org.uk